asmallwebfirm/better_statistics/README.txt

 -- SUMMARY --

-This module augments Drupal Core's Statistics module by collecting additional information.
-It does so with no greater performance overhead than Core Statistics itself introduces.
+This module augments Drupal Core's Statistics module by exposing additional fields for inclusion in the Access Log and providing an API for other modules to also collect arbitrary data.

-This module won't do you much good unless you have the Statistics module enabled and "Enable access log" checked at admin/config/system/statistics.
+This module requires the Statistics module be enabled and "Enable access log" checked at admin/config/system/statistics.

 -- FEATURES --

-* Adds cache status and user-agent fields to the access log.
+* Provides cache status, user-agent, and peak memory fields for the access log.
-* Additional fields are integrated with views (filtering, sorting, etc).
+* Integrates additional fields with views (filtering, sorting, etc).

--- WHY INSTALL THIS MODULE --

-Install this module if you need to have the ability to answer questions like:

-* What is my website's cache hit rate throughout the day, week, month, etc?
-* How does page generation time of cached pages compare to uncached pages?
-* When does Google crawl my website and what kind of page generation time does it see?
+* Provides an API for other modules to collect arbitrary data in the access log.
+* Additions to the core Statistics configuration page allowing users to customize which fields to enable for data collection.

 -- INSTALLATION --

 * Ensure that the core Statistics module is already enabled.
 * Install and enable this module.
-* Ensure that "Enable access log" is checked at admin/config/system/statistics.
+* Configure custom access log data collection at admin/config/system/statistics.